Cincinesh/mon/README.md

 -----
-To make a test suite using Monday, simply make sure the `include` directory in the root of this project is on your include path and all the `.cpp` files under the `src` directory are compiled and linked with your test suite.
+To make a test suite using Monday, simply make sure the `include` directory in the root of this project is on your include path and all the `.cpp` files under the `src` directory are compiled and linked into your executable binary.
 For GCC and Clang, you might have to provide the compiler option `-std=c++11` or higher as well if you aren't already.

 With the Monday code hooked in to your test suite, the only thing left to do is write test files like this: